|

 Although such insights

-Those who possess this knowledge of themselves readily come to believe
+Those who possess this knowledge of Self readily come to believe that

-that any other individual can have the same knowledge about themselves as this
+any other individual can have the same knowledge about Self as this knowledge

-knowledge involves nothing which depends on anything outside of the
+involves nothing which depends on anything outside of Self.

 themselves among its own